 Wondering how you’ll keep track of it all?

-We will send subscribers an email on the first day of each month with the tentative schedule of live-streamed events and digital releases.
+We will send subscribers an email at the beginning of each month with the tentative schedule of live-streamed events and digital releases.
 All content will be available to subscribers for one month from the “live” date, so you can watch at your leisure, and as often as you wish.

 Our Digital Winter + Spring features a roster of favorite Madison Opera singers, including cast members from our cancelled productions of The Marriage of Figaro and She Loves Me.
 The current roster features:

 - Emily Birsan (Rusalka, Romeo & Juliet)

 - David Blalock (Opera in the Park, Fidelio)